snogge/repo-el/README.md

 will prompt for a repo workspace and display the workspace status in a new buffer.

 In the status buffer, hitting `g` will update the buffer.
 Hitting `RET` on the "Workspace:" line will open dired in the workspace directory.
 Hitting `RET` on the "Branch ...:" line will run `magit-status` in the ".repo/manifests" directory.
-Finally, hitting `RET` on a project line or on a line belonging to one project will run `magit-status` for that project.
+On a project line, `RET` will run `magit-status` for that project.
+Finally, `RET` on a file will open the file at point.

 ## Todo